stephane-rbn/python-vscode-setup/README.md

 # VSCode extensions and settings + other tools

-That was me when I attempted to set up my VSCode environment for Python development for the first time.
-Check the boxes where you can relate:
+Tick the checkboxes where you can relate:

 - [ ] PyCharm is great but I miss VSCode lightness and customizability.
 Let's try to configure it.
 - [ ] I have just configured VSCode for Python development but intellisense/autocomplete/suggestions are not working as expected.